tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 (``example.com:443`` in this example).
 Following the above described validation procedures, Bob's client node can determine whether it has reached Alice's storage node or not.
-If and only if the public key hash matches the value in the published fURL (``i5xb...`` in this example) then Alice's storage node has been contacted.
+If and only if the SPKI hash matches the value in the published fURL (``i5xb...`` in this example) then Alice's storage node has been contacted.